'SNL' asks Judge Jeanine to review Kyle Rittenhouse verdict and talk to Donald Trump - ExBulletin

 “I have done this, many times,” replied Redd’s teacher.

-Strong’s Pirro then moved on to his special guest: former President Donald Trump, who played James Austin Johnson.
+Strong’s Pirro then moved on to his special guest: former President Donald Trump, played by James Austin Johnson.

 “Why did they restart” Gossip Girl? “”, Trump asked randomly of Johnson.